This article is sponsored by the Java Community Process.

 Shannon Hickey: JSR 295 was initiated by Scott Violet before he left Sun, and I inherited it form him.
 The implementation of the API changed quite significantly with respect to the design goals that Scott had set out.

-with four parameters: source and target object, and two strings.
-The
+created with four parameters: source and target object, and two

-was a big win, and it got a lot people happy and interested in the
+That was a big win, and it got a lot people happy and interested

 JList binding.
 In the

-methods for adding column binding, and column bindings have methods on
+there are methods for adding column binding, and column bindings

 Frank Sommers: There are currently several proposals to add native property support to the Java language.
 To what extent would language-level properties make data binding an easier task?